5 Ways to Update WordPress Manually and Automatically

 Before Updating

-Before updating to the latest version of WordPress, make sure you have a complete backup of your website.
+Before updating to the latest WordPress version, ensure you have a complete website backup.
 A complete backup includes your core files, plugins, theme, database, and media uploads.
 This should be saved locally on your computer or in the cloud (like in Google Drive).

 You can follow the step-by-step process in the post How to Backup Your WordPress Site Manually or With a Plugin.